 5. Look toward the future

-Despite these challenges, though, there are some bright spots.
-Professionals now have more time—and more empathy—to welcome networking conversations.
+Despite plenty of recent challenges, professionals now have more time—and more empathy—to welcome networking conversations.
 Jobs that were once out of reach due to geography requirements may now be accessible.
 Virtual volunteer opportunities have evolved and can provide ways to connect meaningfully with others while doing work that you love.

 As we continue to move forward as a society, so too will bright spots and new opportunities emerge.
 How you choose to take advantage of these opportunities is up to you.
 By asking your current employer for what you need, maintaining clear lines of communication, setting reasonable boundaries, and practicing acceptance when looking toward the future, you will set yourself up to thrive.